 Someone assigned male at birth whose identity has moved away from masculinity.
 Used for trans women and AMAB non-binary people.

 Abbreviated as “trans”.
-People whose gender identity differs from the gender assigned to them at birth.
+People whose gender identity differs from the sex assigned to them at birth.

 A man who was assigned female at birth.

 Someone assigned female at birth whose identity has moved away from femininity.
 Used for trans men and AFAB non-binary people.

 Refers to the ways in which misogyny and transphobia can intersect, as well as the specific forms of oppression faced by trans women.

 The irrational fear or hatred of or discrimination against people who are trans.